The truth is this: we’ve all forgotten something once or twice.

 MCT oil can improve memory by increasing serum ketone concentrations (9).

-Gotu kola can help to increase plasticity-related proteins in the hippocampus, which in turn enhances memory capabilities (10).
+Gotu kola can help increase plasticity-related proteins in the hippocampus, enhancing memory capabilities (10).

 Both MCT oil and Gotu Kola can be found in BrainTea.

-Even if you’re not elderly, it’s important to take good care of your brain to prevent memory loss!
+Even if you’re not elderly, taking good care of your brain is important to prevent memory loss!

 You May Also Like